-A typical Texas set aside case takes six to eight months (depending on county).
-The time frame is based on the fact that the court has to give the government an opportunity to respond to the petition once it is filed; if the government objects to the set aside, then a hearing is often held.
+A typical Texas set aside case takes four to six months (depending on county).
+We will work very fast to have the petition filed within 30 days of the completion of your sentence.
+However, after the initial filing the court has to give the government an opportunity to respond to the petition once it is filed; if the government objects to the set aside, then a hearing is often held.

 The guilty judgment is set aside, and the charge is “dismissed” as though you were never convicted.
 The records will not be sealed or expunged, but they can only be used against you in the future under very limited circumstances (see above).
 You can represent to people that you were never “convicted” in the case.
 42.12(5)(a)